Shuvo-Hasan/CORE-SIM-Plus-Lite/README.md

-My goal was to apply AI and ML in Nuclear Engineering, specifically Reactor Physics.
+My goal was to apply AI and ML to nuclear engineering problems, specifically in reactor physics.

 But the data needed for this is very scarce.